cadet-salzburg/OpenNI2xCinderBlock/README.md

 	* You can't play the same file with different positions, if you start the same file twice the always run synchronously

+	* Same file playback with usertracker and subtraction flickers

 TODO
 ----
-* user tracker crashes on close
-* Auto Restart still problems to fix (user tracker is not restarted)
+* Auto Restart crashed due to an bug in the close function of openni
 * Alternative event based implementation (should be way faster as it's threaded,specially for multiple devices)
 * HandTracker
 * device number vs. uri, rewrite functions to work with unique ids